James H. Howard

 Twenty-four-year-old Ensign James H. Howard of St. Louis recalled, "I couldn't have been in a better position at a better time.
 The nostalgia of going to China would be a strong incentive, but the overpowering reason was my yearning for adventure and action.
 It didn't take me long to decide to sign up."

 On September 1, 1939, with an eye to expanding his burgeoning German empire, Adolph Hitler sent his troops into Poland.
 Two days later France and England declared war and thus, believe many historians, began World War II.
-It is a precept that ignores the birth of that war which began, not in Europe in 1939, but in Asia eight years earlier.
+It is a precept that ignores the birth of that war that began, not in Europe in 1939, but in Asia eight years earlier.
 In fact, World War II may have been born one full year before Adolph Hitler's rise to power in Germany.

 War in Asia